 This field work juxtaposed leading mobile money countries (Somaliland, Uganda) with nascent ones (Jordan), and urban humanitarian contexts (Somaliland, Jordan) with rural and remote ones (Uganda).
 The remote interviews we conducted also allowed us to understand experiences from Niger, Cameroon, Zambia, Kenya, Tanzania, and Syria.

-Besides the internal outputs produced for GSMA, we authored an operational handbook for mobile money providers along with three case studies on mobile money CVA in Jordan, Uganda, and Somaliland (case studies still to be published).
+Besides the internal outputs produced for GSMA, we authored an operational handbook for mobile money providers along with three case studies on mobile money CVA in Jordan, Uganda, and Somaliland (links at the bottom of the page).

 The core message of the research is that most humanitarian CVA programs desire a payments system with greater geographic reach, higher-levels of customer service, and more advanced technology (like biometrics) than what is available in the market.
 Many mobile money providers could build a competitive offering, but the large investment required to design new products and operational systems prevents them from doing so given revenues earned from CVA are relatively low in the short term.
 Hence, partnerships between humanitarian organizations and mobile money providers to co-design solutions will be crucial to improved CVA delivery.

 The operational handbook guides mobile money providers through the strategic considerations they need to make before engaging in delivering CVA, provides a comprehensive list of the types of innovations humanitarian organizations are seeking, and maps out the operational procedures they would need to execute if they decide to engage.

 For more information, find the mobile money CVA operational handbook here: Mobile Money Enabled Cash Aid Delivery: Operational handbook for mobile money providers

 Also find the three case studies here: